This page explains why some J-1 visa students are in the category of degree-seeking.

 Requirements for degree-seeking status:

-- must be working toward a formally-defined program
+- Must be working toward a degree from a formally-defined program

 See the ISSC (International Student & Scholar Center) if you have any questions about these requirements.